 - Verify that the minimum system requirements are met by your environment (outlined in Step Three)

-- If your learners will be using a company network, verify that IT has whitelisted any necessary domains
+- If your learners will be using a company network, verify that IT has allowed any necessary domains to your network

-If you’re unsure whether whitelisting is needed, we recommend beginning the testing process to verify that your network is already configured to play our content.
+If you’re unsure whether adding specific domains to your network is needed, we recommend beginning the testing process to verify that your network is already configured to play our content.

 Testing process: Accessing full courses